Mobile-Tensaw Delta / 5 Rivers Guide

-| Cost | 5 Rivers center free; tours vary |
+| Cost | 5 Rivers center free; guided boat and kayak tours vary (roughly $25–75) |

 |---|---|

-| Time needed | half day |
+| Time needed | half a day |

-| Best season | spring and fall (summer is hot and buggy) |
+| Best season | spring and fall (summer is hot, buggy, and stormy in the afternoons) |

 | Where | Spanish Fort · South Alabama |